 At the Consulate visa charges are paid to the Cashier of the Visa Section upon the Visa Officer’s direction and in cash only.
 A receipt is issued to the applicant.

 At the Visa center office you can pay the visa fee in cash, or by credit/debit card..

 1.6.
 When should I start applying to get a visa?

-Applying for a visa and gathering the necessary documentation can take some time, so I recommend beginning the process about 3 or 4 weeks ahead of time.
-Although, if you already have a passport and electronic copies of your documents, as I explain in this article, it is possible to get through the process in 10 days (or 1 or 2 days if you use the expedited process).
+Applying for a visa and gathering the necessary documentation can take some time, so I recommend beginning the process about 5 or 6 weeks ahead of time.
+Although, if you already have a passport and electronic copies of your documents, as I explain in this article, it is possible to get through the process in less time.

 2. STEPS TO APPLY FOR A RUSSIAN VISA

 When applying for a visa, you must provide the following information:

 - Letter of invitation or visa support (A ‘Tourist voucher’ and a ‘Tourist confirmation’ document stamped and signed by authorized person.
 They can be obtained through your hotel or an approved travel agent who deals with trips to Russia).
 Please note: 2 copies of tourist confirmation is required for submission at Chennai consulate.